-Pressing the 180° button will rotate the design 180°.
+Pressing the 180° button will rotate the design 180° clockwise.

 To rotate the design by specific degrees, enter the desired rotation into the field.
-Pressing the clockwise button will rotate the design by the specified amount clockwise.
+Pressing the Negative button will rotate the design by the specified amount counter-clockwise.
+Pressing the Positive button will rotate the design by the specified amount clockwise.